12 typical mistakes Polish people make when they speak English

 I started teaching English in Poland in September 2006, and continue to teach Polish students today.

-Negative transfer is the language interference that occurs when speakers and writers transfer items and structures from their first language into the target language.
+Crosslinguistic influence is the language interference that occurs when speakers and writers transfer items and structures from their first language into the target language.
 As Polish and English belong to two completely different language families, Polish students generally can't get away with literally translating their mother tongue into English.

 For example, a Polish learner might say “I very like strawberries” (“Ja bardzo lubię truskawki”).
 This is a clear instance of word for word translation from Polish into English.